Ikelene/ScratchCord-Mods/README.md

 **How do I post a mod here?**

 Just clone this repo and then make a pull request with EITHER a `.pms` for sprites that can be manually added (or automaticly by the upcoming ScratchCord modding app) OR upload a full `.pmp` of the project with the mod inside.
 Be sure to add your own mod name and description of what it does in the `mod_index.md` file.

+# MOD INDEX
+Keep the format as written below for the vanilla version example.
+DO NOT CHANGE THE POSITION OF MODS.
+ALWAYS KEEP YOUR MOD INDEX AT THE BOTTOM WHEN ADDING IT
+Also ensure your cloned repo is up to date before publishing your mod.
+Then make sure your mod files are in your own folder that has a name of this format: `USERNAME_MOD NAME`